scy-phy/ICS_Generic_Concealment_Attacks/README.md

 ### Countermeasure Folder:

-this contains the countermeasure presented in the appedix
+this folder contains the countermeasure presented in the appedix

 #### ensemble_BATADAL.m